Conversations about Mental Health

 If you’ve had suicidal thoughts–there is help.
 Please talk to an adult you trust and get help from a mental health professional, like a counselor, therapist, or doctor.

 If someone you know is having suicidal thoughts and isn’t in immediate danger, consider reaching out to them, talk in person if you can, to let them know you care and are concerned about them.
 Listen to them and encourage them to get help, like from the resources I shared.
 You don’t need to solve their problems, just be supportive.
 Also, don’t agree to keep it a secret.
-They need to get help, and if they refuse to, you can talk to your school counselor/adult you trust, or call the National Suicide Prevention Lifeline at 1-800-273-8255, because they will know what to do.
+They need to get help, and if they refuse to, you can talk to your school counselor/adult you trust, or call or Text the National Suicide and Crisie Lifeline 9-8-8, because they will know what to do.

 Help for Mental Illness